devastion/gh-repos-showcase/README.md

 The goal is to migrate repositories section of my [personal website](https://devastion.net/) into npm package.
-Also practice some styled components and react component packaging.
+Also practice some styled components and React component packaging.

 ## Usage